open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 The OTLP Metrics protocol is designed as a standard for transporting metric data.
-To describe the intended use of this data and the associated semantic meaning, OpenTelemetry metric data types will be linked into a framework containing a higher-level model, about Metrics APIs and discrete input values, and a lower-level model, defining the Timeseries and discrete output values.
+To describe the intended use of this data and the associated semantic meaning, OpenTelemetry metric data stream types will be linked into a framework containing a higher-level model, about Metrics APIs and discrete input values, and a lower-level model, defining the Timeseries and discrete output values.
 The relationship between models is displayed in the diagram below.